Q: Where is Voyageurs National Park?

 A: No permit is needed for day use.
-If you wish to stay overnight, 51 campsites are available by reservation only from May 15 through September 15 through Recreation.gov.
-For the rest of the park’s 240 campsites, a free overnight permit must be obtained at a self-serve park entry point upon arrival.
+If you wish to stay overnight, all campsites require reservation from May 15 through September 15 through Recreation.gov.

 Q: Where can I camp in the park?

 A: There are over 200 developed campsites within Voyageurs National Park.
 These sites are “boat-in” and cannot be reached by car.
-51 of these campsites may be reserved in advance.
+Campsites must be reserved in advance.
 You may do so by visiting Recreation.gov.
 Where it says “Search for places and activities” choose Voyageurs National Park, then select “Permits and Wilderness,” and then select the area you are interested in.
 You may also make a reservation using the National Call Center at 877-444-6777.
 Just ask for “permits” when you call.